-The alternative way of shutting down the reactor is through high speed injection of a solution of gadolinium in heavy water into the calandria.
-This is accomplished by opening high speed valves which normally are closed and retain the solution at high pressure in a vessel outside of the calandria.
-When the valves are open the liquid poison is injected into the reactor moderator through six horizontally oriented nozzles that span the core and are located in positions as shown in Figures 2.3-2 and 2.3-3.
+- The alternative way of shutting down the reactor is through high speed injection of a solution of gadolinium in heavy water into the calandria. - This is accomplished by opening high speed valves which normally are closed and retain the solution at high pressure in a vessel outside of the calandria. - When the valves are open the liquid poison is injected into the reactor moderator through six horizontally oriented nozzles that span the core.

 The nozzles are designed to inject the poison in four different directions in the form of a large number of individual jets.
 This disperses the poison rapidly throughout a large fraction of the core.
-The gadolinium solution is typically held in the pressure vessel at a concentration of about 8000 g of gadolinium per Mg of heavy water.